 Vegetovascular dystonia

 Vegetovascular dystonia is a fairly common diagnosis.
 At the same time, some doctors consider it not an independent disease, but only a symptom of other problems in the body.
-In this case, disturbances occur in the autonomic nervous system, which is fraught with dizziness, a feeling of constant fatigue, drowsiness, poor health, fluctuations in arterial and intracranial pressure.
+In this case, disturbances occur in the autonomic nervous system, which is fraught with dizziness, a feeling of constant fatigue, drowsiness, poor health, fluctuations in blood and intracranial pressure.

 Iron-deficiency anemia